P34br41n/P34br41n.github.io/_pages/about.md

 Yes

 ## Tips?
 I'll set some stuff up eventually I suppose...

 ## Contact?
-Sure, but you're going to have to find out how ;)
+Sure, send a pull request or something and we can start from there ;)